 First things first, the type of vehicle you choose to buy is going to be the largest up-front cost.
-We’ve written a breakdown of what type vehicle you should buy to help figure this out.
+We’ve written a breakdown of the best type of van to live in to help figure this out.

 Some people move into the vehicle that they currently own.
 They do minimal to no conversion, and enjoy the lifestyle just fine.